elightup/slim-seo/README.md

 The plugin automatically adds missing 'alt' attribute for images, including post thumbnails and images inserted in the post content.

+### 8. Breadcrumbs

+The plugin provides `[slim_seo_breadcrumbs]` shortcode that allows you to output a breadcrumb trail on your website easily.
+The plugin uses schema.org syntax which is compatible with Google Structured Data recommendation.
+See [documentation](https://github.com/elightup/slim-seo/wiki/Breadcrumbs) for details.

 ## Who should use Slim SEO

 Everyone can use **Slim SEO**.